igorkuznetsov1972/frontend-project-lvl1/README.md

 In our second game you should calculate the result of a given expression.
 [Please, take a look!](https://asciinema.org/a/VW006d2uMT8k4oJe151MaFbxg)

-In our third game you should give the greater common divider of two numbers.
+In our third game you should find the greater common divider of two numbers.
 [Enjoy!]( https://asciinema.org/a/VCk2l9SeDdg6PgEL2TYuB3arw)

+In our fourth game you should  give the missing progression element.
+[Try it!](https://asciinema.org/a/SvBVMd0O8af74MQF2Run7Rz89)

 [![Maintainability](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability)](https://codeclimate.com/github/codeclimate/codeclimate/maintainability)